-The workflow rules will be defined based on the development process involved in the production and distribution of multimedia artefacts, which have been studied with the cooperation of the AXMEDIS partners involved in the respective fields (e.g. OD2, ILABS, XIM, AFI, ANSC, SERGER, etc)
+The workflow rules are defined based on the development process involved in the production and distribution of multimedia artefacts, which have been studied with the cooperation of the AXMEDIS partners involved in the respective fields (e.g. OD2, ILABS, XIM, AFI, ANSC, SEJER, etc)

-Mapping the WF-Exchange ID to WebServices XML Envelope or DCOM Call in .NET
+Mapping the WF-Exchange_ID to WebServices XML Envelope or DCOM Call in .NET

-The above data exchange requirements are protocol invariant but should be deliverable by for example the XML-RPC protocol over HTTP as deployed by some workflow engines such as OpenFlow.
+The above data exchange requirements are protocol invariant but be deliverable by for example the XML-RPC protocol over HTTP as deployed by some workflow engines such as OpenFlow.

-It must be noted therefore that the WF-Exchange-ID to be developed must contain the method invocation, as well as INPUT/OUTPUT/NOTIFICATION parameters i.e. it is not just another parameter in the INPUT/OUTPUT/NOTIFICATION class invocation.
+It must be noted therefore that the WF-Exchange-ID developed contains the method invocation, as well as INPUT/OUTPUT/NOTIFICATION parameters i.e. it is not just another parameter in the INPUT/OUTPUT/NOTIFICATION class invocation.
 So the WF-Exchange-ID format (which is basically a text string) should be compatible with any communication protocol as desired.

-Where WebServices are deployed for AXWFM transactions with the AXMEDIS Service Provider Components such as tools/engines/editors etc, the WF-Exchange-ID has to be encoded as an XML string and accordingly its parameters (e.g. the invoked engine and method etc) will have to find an appropriate mapping or expression in the WebService XML envelope.
-On the other hand if .Net remote method invocation (DCOM), are to be used then some of the WF-Exchange_ID parameters have to be mapped (i.e. appropriately expressed) in the DCOM call and the WF-Exchange-ID would be encoded as a C++ string.
+Where WebServices are deployed for AXWFM transactions with the AXMEDIS Service Provider Components such as tools/engines/editors etc, the WF-Exchange-ID are encoded as an XML string and accordingly its parameters (e.g. the invoked engine and method etc) finds an appropriate mapping or expression in the WebService XML envelope.